temenostech/temenos-platform-documentation/docfx_project/home/techguides/run-factory.md

 ![](./images/run-factory-dashboard.png)

 The process is initiated and it will get immediately to the stage where an environment based on your chosen template is created.
+> [!Note]
+>  In the event of a mistake, the user can abort a factory run by clicking the 'Abort' button on the top right side of the page.
+This action prevents you from deploying, testing or promoting the components.
+The user can edit the factory and then click 'Run now' again to see the results.

 ![](./images/run-factory-deploy.png)